tap349/tap349.github.io/_posts/2018-03-31-phoenix-tips.md

 ]
 ```

-instead stop application supervisor and start `MyApp.Repo` supervisor manually
+=> stop application supervisor instead and start `MyApp.Repo` supervisor
-(this is what I do in _test/test_helper.exs_ - start required supervisors only
+manually afterwards (this is what I do in _test/test_helper.exs_ - start
-without starting the whole application):
+required supervisors only without starting the whole application):

 ```
 iex> Supervisor.stop(MyApp.Superrvisor)